netbox-community/netbox/docs/customization/custom-scripts.md

 By default, a script can be scheduled for execution at a later time.
 Setting `scheduling_enabled` to False disables this ability: Only immediate execution will be possible.
 (This also disables the ability to set a recurring execution interval.)

+### `rq_queue_name`

+This will override the standard `QUEUE_MAPPINGS` setting for the be process by the worker.
+If a worker is not set to monitor any custom mapping the job will never run.

+### `rq_queue_name`

+This will override the standard `QUEUE_MAPPINGS` setting for scripts the be process by the worker.
+If a worker is not set to monitor any custom mapping the job will never run.

 ### `job_timeout`

 Set the maximum allowed runtime for the script.
 If not set, `RQ_DEFAULT_TIMEOUT` will be used.